Flowchart Tutorials - Flowchart Resource Center

 be improved.
 Look for ways to shorten or eliminate the loop.

-Step 4 - Examine each activity symbol.
+Step 4 - Check each activity symbol.
 Does the

 step help build a key quality characteristics into the end product?